November 8, 2016 4 min read

 Like many jobs requiring repetitive motion, workers in the food processing industry may be susceptible to musculoskeletal disorders.

-Again the frequent wash downs required by the food processing industry create slippery surfaces that puts workers at risk for slips, trips and falls.
+Again the frequent wash downs required by the food processing industry create slippery surfaces that put workers at risk for slips, trips, and falls.

 Food processing workers routinely utilize chemical soaps, detergents, sanitizers, and disinfectants to help keep food free of unwanted microorganisms and other contaminants.
 Food processing also uses refrigerants such as ammonia which can be highly dangerous even in small quantities.

 The machinery utilized for food processing can place workers at risk for amputations or other injuries unless organizations focus on ensuring proper machine guarding and Personal Protective Equipment (PPE)

 Unique to poultry processing, workers may be exposed to biological hazards associated with handling live birds or exposures to dust and feces.

 Additionally, stressful, fast-paced work environments can lead to accidents of varying degrees of severity.
 For more detail on general manufacturing hazards check out our popular top five hazards in safety manufacturing blog post.

 Numerous organizations throughout the food processing industry rely on Vector EHS Management Software to improve workplace safety.